PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/luigi/4/answer-0-1-2-3(3).md

     )
 ```

-This change ensures that `self.columns` is not `None` before checking its length.
+This fix checks if `self.columns` is not `None` before checking its length, preventing the `TypeError` when `self.columns` is `None`.
+This approach requires minimal changes to the code and resolves the issue.

+You can apply this fix by replacing the existing `copy` function in the code with the modified version provided above.